Paul & Sue Hazelden

 Hormones

 Several people have asked why my skin got worse in the past few years.
 Is there more stress at work?
-No. However, at about the time it started to get worse, in the Spring of 2004, I started to experience hot flushes.
+No. However, at about the time it started to get worse, in the Spring of 2004, I started to experience regular hot flushes.
 Don't laugh.
 I would suddenly start sweating all over my body for no good reason.
-Possibly this started to irritate the skin.
+Inevitably, this started to irritate the skin.

 The Doctor did various blood tests, and concluded that my testosterone level was abnormally low.
 I saw an endocrinologist in November 2005, she took some more blood, arranged for some more urnine collection, and I was scheduled to go back to discuss the results in February 2006.
 The skin and the sweating may just be a coincidence, but eczema is like that: we will probably never know.